If you live in an old or just plain cold home, you’re probably wincing at the thought of your electricity bills this winter. I feel ya.

 Then you measure and cut the film to fit the window (with around 50mm or 2 inches extra) and press it onto the double-sided tape.

-The result: We all slept better with the heater on the lowest setting, and the next morning there was absolutely no condensation on either of our bedroom windows (we only put the film in the bedrooms).
+The result: We all slept better with the heater on the lowest setting, and the next morning, there was no condensation on either of our bedroom windows (we only put the film in the bedrooms).

-We had not put the plastic insulation on our living room window, and it had condensation, so we know the lack of condensation in the bedrooms was a direct result of the window film application.
+We hadn’t put plastic insulation on our living room window, and it had condensation, so we knew the lack of condensation in the bedrooms was a direct result of the window film application.

-Some of our windows have lasted two winters with the same film, but budget on replacing the film annually for the best results.
+Some of our windows have lasted two winters with the same film, but for the best results, budget to replace the film annually.

 2. Add Insulation